 Many names, colors, and symbols have often been associated with the satan.
 Colors like red and black, symbols like the inverted cross and five pointed star, and names like lucifer and the devil.
-But one main idea, more than any other, has wrongly been associated with “the satan” from the Abrahamic tradition, and that is the idea of chaos, disorder, and destruction.
+But one main idea, more than any other, has wrongly been associated with “the satan” from the Abrahamic tradition, and that is the idea of chaos, disorder, and darkness.

-This association can most clearly been seen by how frequently the satan is portrayed as the ruler of hell in popular culture.
+This association can most clearly been seen by how frequently satan is portrayed as the ruler of hell in popular culture.
 Hell is the embodiment of chaos and destruction, and in the Christian tradition the satan is sent there to be destroyed with all things that oppose God.
-It’s also not common to refer to satan as “the satan” and I will explain that a bit later.
+It’s also not common to refer to satan as “the satan” and I will mention that a bit later.

 So if the devil is not meant to represent or be associated with chaos and disorder, then why is it so common to see him depicted in that way?
 It’s simple really, if that which opposes order can be defined as evil then anything that opposes the people or the system responsible for maintaining order can automatically be labeled evil.